NearDeFi/shade-agent-js/README.md

 ## Shade Agent Template

 This is a monorepo template for the Shade Agent Stack with all the code and tools for deploying a Shade Agent on NEAR and Phala Cloud.

+For help developing and deploying your shade agent Phala join the [Shade Agents Dev Group](https://t.me/shadeagents)!

 The template has 2 main components: